MarioDelgadoSr/MyDataVisualizerDoc/README.md

 ## Introduction

 * ***My Data Visualizer*** is the easiest way to visualize your ***low-data-volume-high-information-value*** [WebGL](https://www.khronos.org/webgl/) 3D visuals.
+* It's an excellent framework to visualize measures and dimensions from [Internet of Things](https://www.forbes.com/sites/jacobmorgan/2014/05/13/simple-explanation-internet-things-that-anyone-can-understand/#6372cfeb1d09) visual assets.
 * The application implements the [DataVisual](https://observablehq.com/@mariodelgadosr/datavisual-data-visual-design-pattern-for-webgl-3d-assets) design pattern.
 * ***My Data Visualizer*** is a 100% Client-side application; your data is not uploaded to a server or the cloud.